foxssake/netfox/docs/netfox/guides/network-time.md

 To get notified when a time synchronization happens and the remote time is updated, use the `NetworkTime.after_sync` signal.

-### Time

-* `NetworkTime.time`
-* `NetworkTime.ticks`

-Marks the current network game time.
-On start, this time is set to the estimated remote time.

-The game time is only adjusted if it is too far off from the remote time, making it a good, consistent source of time.

-Can be used when timing data needs to be shared between players, and for game logic that is synchronized over the network.

 ## Settings